lsst-sitcom/sitcomtn-163/index.md

 ### N(z)
+To estimate the mass of a cluster, we need the $N(z)$ of our lensing sample which we present here.
+Ideally, the two methods (color-cuts and photo-z cut) would produce similar $N(z)$s.
 To estimate the $N(z)$ when using color cuts, we use the ECDFS photo-*z*s and apply the same red sequence and weak lensing cuts.
 The ECDFS field was observed in 6 bands which enables higher quality photo-*z* estimates and by using the same instrument, we have a very similar selection function between the two fields.
 To offset the difference in depth between the two fields we restrict to $i < 23.5$ and SNR$_i \geq 10$.